Deltares/Wflow.jl/docs/src/config.md

-reservoirs = true                   # include reservoir modelling, default is false kin_wave_iteration = true           # enable kinematic wave iterations in the model, default is false thicknesslayers = [100, 300, 800]   # specific SBM setting: for each soil layer a thickness [mm] is specified
+reservoirs = true                   # include reservoir modelling, default is false kin_wave_iteration = true           # enable kinematic wave iterations in the model, default is false thicknesslayers = [100, 300, 800]   # specific SBM setting: for each soil layer a thickness [mm] is specified min_streamorder = 3                 # minimum stream order to delineate subbasins, default is 4
 ```

 ## State section